Impact Wrestling Rebellion (2021)

 The 2021 Rebellion was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
-It took place on April 25, 2021 at the Skyway Studios in Nashville, Tennessee.
+It took place on April 25, 2021, at the Skyway Studios in Nashville, Tennessee and was streamed live on FITE TV with the pre-show being aired live on AXS TV.
 It was the third event under the Rebellion chronology.

 Nine matches were contested at the event, with one match contested on the pre-show.
 In the main event, which was a cross-promotional match between Impact and All Elite Wrestling (AEW), AEW World Champion Kenny Omega defeated Impact World Champion Rich Swann in a Winner Takes All match, thus retaining the AEW World Championship and winning the Impact World Championship.
 In other prominent matches, Jordynne Grace and Rachael Ellering defeated Fire N Flava (Kiera Hogan and Tasha Steelz) to win the Knockouts Tag Team Championship, and Josh Alexander defeated TJP and defending champion Ace Austin to win the X Division Championship in the opening bout.
 The event also marked the Impact debut of W. Morrissey and the return of Taylor Wilde since 2010.